manux32/7dtdSdxMods/Manux_RangedWeapons/README.md

 # Ranged Weapons
 Adaptation of [**Valmar**](https://7daystodie.com/forums/showthread.php?32219-Valmar-s-Mod-Collection)'s ranged weapons as an SDX mod.
 And additions of new variations including scoped crossbows and slingshots.
 I initially added slingshots to have an early game ranged weapon that uses very cheap ammo, but I fell in love with the weapon, and added a bunch of ammo types for it.
 It can still be a cool weapon to use later in the game.
+Guns and Ammo don't yet have any progression gates.

 ## Parts
 | ![img](Icons/gunSilencer.png) | ![img](Icons/gunChoke.png) | ![img](Icons/gunScope.png)